 \section{Introduction}

-The LMC and SMC (collectively the ``Clouds'') are the Milky Way's (MW) most massive interacting pair of satellites.
-Due to their proximity ($\sim$50 kpc), a wealth of existing spectroscopic, astrometric, and photometric data are available for the Clouds, making them an ideal laboratory for dark matter physics.
-These data have been used to demonstrate that mutual tidal interactions between the Clouds can influence their baryonic morphology (e.g., \citealt{besla_role_2012}; hereafter \Bref{}; \citealt{mackey_10_2016, cullinane_magellanic_2022}), kinematics \citep[e.g.][]{choi_recent_2022, munoz_chemo-dynamical_2023, rathore_response_2025, vijayasree_vmc_2025}, star formation histories \citep[e.g.][]{harris_star_2009, weisz_comparing_2013, massana_synchronized_2022}, and form the Stream of HI gas trailing the Clouds \citep[e.g. reviews by][]{donghia_magellanic_2016, lucchini_following_2024}.
-However, no framework currently exists to quantify the distortions in the Clouds' dark matter halos, which is ultimately necessary to unlock their potential to test dark matter physics.
+The LMC and SMC (collectively the ``Clouds'') are the Milky Way (MW)'s most massive interacting pair of satellites.
+Due to their proximity ($\sim$50 kpc), a wealth of existing spectroscopic, astrometric, and photometric data are available for the Clouds, making them an ideal laboratory for dark matter (DM) physics.
+These data have been used to demonstrate that mutual tidal interactions between the Clouds can influence their baryonic morphology (e.g., \citealt{besla_role_2012}, hereafter \Bref{}; \citealt{mackey_10_2016, cullinane_magellanic_2022}), kinematics \citep[e.g.,][]{choi_recent_2022, munoz_chemo-dynamical_2023, rathore_response_2025, vijayasree_vmc_2025}, star formation histories \citep[e.g.,][]{harris_star_2009, weisz_comparing_2013, massana_synchronized_2022}, and form the Stream of HI gas trailing the Clouds \citep[e.g. reviews by][]{donghia_magellanic_2016, lucchini_following_2024}.
+However, no framework currently exists to quantify the distortions in the Clouds' DM halos, which is ultimately necessary to unlock their potential to test DM physics.
 The goal of this paper is to develop such a framework and to generalize our findings to 1:10 mass ratio encounters more broadly.

 Models of the MW-LMC system have already proven the power of this approach.
-As the MW's most massive satellite ($\sim 1:10$ mass ratio; e.g. \citealt{garavito-camargo_hunting_2019} and references therein), the LMC has thrown the MW into a state of disequilibrium, with far-reaching consequences for the MW's dark matter (DM) halo, stellar halo, and disk (see \citealt{vasiliev_effect_2023} for a recent review).
+As the MW's most massive satellite ($\sim 1:10$ mass ratio; e.g. \citealt{garavito-camargo_hunting_2019} and references therein), the LMC has thrown the MW into a state of disequilibrium, with far-reaching consequences for the MW's DM halo, stellar halo, and disk (see \citealt{vasiliev_effect_2023} for a recent review).